How I Made $8,741.38 This Month With #2017FlipChallenge

 Total profit $8,741.38

-Clothing I know such as rockabilly brands, other clothing brands such as Cue, Review and brands I know cost over $250 new.
-I have a selection of books I look out for that sell well, mainly finance, business health non-fiction books.
+Clothing such as rockabilly brands, other clothing brands such as Cue, Review and brands we know cost over $250 new.

-$2 racks and bargain basements for second-hand stores are the next options and only occasionally do I hit up garage sales (mainly because in winter there aren’t many here, nor are there many in the CBD).
+$2 racks and bargain basements for second-hand stores are the next options and only occasionally do I hit up garage sales.

 Add a new listing on eBay via the eBay app, add a clear description, include the fact you are selling other items, try to offer fast and free postage (as in free postage and item posted within 24hrs of sale) for better results too.

-Most items I list with an auction option and buy it now or buy it now only if I don’t want to wait.
 Most people buying tend to want what they are buying now and they want what they perceive to be a bargain so free postage helps.
-I price based on what similar items are selling for.

-How do I Store Items I am Selling?
+How do we Store Items we are Selling?

 Other Income Options

-22 ways to make money on the side has ideas I have tried over the years too.
+22 ways to make money on the side.

 Basically, get out there and hustle.
 How do you want to spend your time?
 What has the highest return on investment for you (both in time and money)?
 Do that!